 \subsection{Great Kant\=o Earthquake}

-The Great Kant\=o Earthquake hit the southern area of the Kant\=o district including the seven prefectures shown in Figure~\ref{fig:prefecture}: Tokyo, Kanagawa, Chiba, Saitama, Shizuoka, Yamanashi, and Ibaraki.
-Although both the physical and the human damage were concentrated on Tokyo and Kanagawa prefectures, Chiba prefecture was also considerably affected not only by the main shock but also by the aftershocks.\footnote{\setstretch{0.84}While Tokyo was the largest prefecture with approximately four million inhabitants in 1922, Kanagawa and Chiba were middle-sized prefectures with 1.36 and 1.34 million inhabitants, respectively (Statistics Bureau of the Cabinet 1924b, p.
-347).
-The shares of the agricultural, industrial, and commercial sectors in Chiba at that time were 70\%, 10\%, and 10\%, respectively (Statistics Bureau of the Cabinet 1924a, pp.~26--27).} Roughly one in ten households in Chiba were damaged by the earthquake.\footnote{\setstretch{0.84}At that time, most houses in Japan were typically built with wood.
-However, even the concrete buildings of the municipal offices were destroyed in highly impacted areas (Division of Social Affairs, Chiba Prefecture 1933a, pp.~88--96).
-Tokyo City Office (1925 p.~161) reported that 86.5\% of households in Kanagawa were affected and almost half of those in Tokyo.
-This included being burnt, destroyed, or water-damaged by the earthquake and subsequent fires and tsunami.} Figure~\ref{fig:spatial_hh} shows the spatial distribution of the percentage distribution of affected households.\footnote{\setstretch{0.84}The spatial distribution of victims is similar but shows more regionally smaller distribution patterns.
-Thus, I prefer to use the percentage distribution of affected households in my empirical analysis (see Figure~\ref{fig:humanr} in Online~\ref{sec:seca}).} The affected municipalities were concentrated on the western coast (\textit{uchi-b\=o}), especially in the counties of Awa and Kimitsu, because this area includes the seismic fault plane named the \textit{Kamogawa-teichi} fault zone (Takemura 2003).\footnote{\setstretch{0.84}Indeed, pictures taken in the aftermath of the earthquake show the unimaginable scale of devastation in Awa (Online~\ref{sec:secb}).} Overall, 53\% of municipalities suffered physical disruption.
+The Great Kant\=o Earthquake hit the southern area of the Kant\=o district including the seven prefectures shown in Figure~\ref{fig:prefecture}.
+Although both the physical and the human damage were concentrated on Tokyo and Kanagawa prefectures, Chiba prefecture was also considerably affected not only by the main shock but also by the aftershocks.\footnote{\setstretch{0.84}While Tokyo was the largest prefecture with approximately four million inhabitants in 1922, Kanagawa and Chiba were middle-sized prefectures with 1.36 and 1.34 million inhabitants, respectively; Statistics Bureau of the Cabinet, \textit{Jink\=od\=otait\=okei [1922 edition]}, p.
+347. The shares of the agricultural, industrial, and commercial sectors in Chiba were 70\%, 10\%, and 10\%, respectively; Statistics Bureau of the Cabinet, \textit{Kokuseich\=osah\=okoku [1920 edition]}, pp.~26--27.} Overall, 53\% of municipalities suffered physical disruption and roughly one in ten households in Chiba were damaged by the earthquake.
+Figure~\ref{fig:spatial_hh} shows the spatial distribution of the percentage distribution of affected housing units.\footnote{\setstretch{0.84}The spatial distribution of victims is similar but shows more regionally smaller distribution patterns.
+Thus, I prefer to use the percentage distribution of affected housing units in my empirical analysis (Online Appendix Figure~\ref{fig:humanr}).} The affected municipalities were concentrated on the western coast (\textit{uchi-b\=o}), especially in the counties of Awa and Kimitsu, because this area includes the seismic fault plane named the \textit{Kamogawa-teichi} fault zone.